kartverket/matrikkel-kafka-light/docs/glossary.md

 **Partition (OUT-OF-SCOPE)**
 A subdivision of a topic used in systems such as Kafka to increase parallelism.
 Partitions are explicitly out of scope because this system requires global ordering within a topic.
-This is not supportert, nor planned for the future.
+This is not supported, nor planned for the future.

 ## Actors